 Ultem is a semi-transparent, high strength plastic that’s ideal for high service temperature environments.
-Although its melting point is extremely high at 426°F (219°C), its biggest benefit is that is has the highest dielectric strength of any thermoplastic material.
+Although its melting point is extremely high at 426°F (219°C), its biggest benefit is that it has the highest dielectric strength of any thermoplastic material.
 Combined with a maximum continuous service temp of 338°F (170°C), this plastic is ideal for circuit boards, high-temperature lighting, engine components, and bed materials for 3D printers.

 Ultem is closely related to PEEK, another powerful plastic that will be described later in this post.
-It shares many of the same strengths, but with a slightly lower impact strength and usable temperature.
+It shares many of the same strengths but with a slightly lower impact strength and usable temperature.
 However, Ultem is less expensive than PEEK, making it ideal for situations that require cost efficiency over the highest standard of durability.

 Polytetrafluoroethylene (PTFE) Plastic

 Polytetrafluoroethylene, also known as PTFE and Teflon, is a widely used plastic that was discovered in 1938 by the company Chemours.
 It has one of the highest melting points out of any plastic, 620°F (327°C), but it maintains its strength at temperatures as low as -450°F (-268°C).
 While this makes it extremely useful for certain applications, it also makes it quite expensive to process due to high temperatures.
 In fact, Teflon doesn’t even flow when it melts – it becomes a gel since there is no crystalline phase.

 This plastic has found a wide range of uses.
 It’s often used as a non-stick coating for pans and cookware, as it bonds strongly to the pan and can tolerate a stovetop’s heat.
 It’s also used in containers and pipes for corrosive chemicals – it was even used during the Manhattan Project to coat valves and seals that contained uranium!